Hiroki Moriya: 2015: Second ATP win

 In the 2015 Australian Open, despite losing of the qualifying round, Moriya entered into main draw as lucky loser replacing Juan Martín del Potro.
 He was eliminated in the first round by Jerzy Janowicz with four sets.

 He won through the qualifying at the 2015 Wimbledon Championships, dropping just one set, but lost to ninth seed and reigning US Open champion Marin Čilić in the opening round.
 In September, Moriya reached the second round of the Shenzhen Open, beating Ričardas Berankis in straight sets.
 He lost to third seed Tommy Robredo.

 2022: First ATP 500 level win

 During the Asian hardcourt swing, Moriya entered the 2022 Korea Open and the 2022 Rakuten Japan Open Tennis Championships after qualifying for the singles main draw as a lucky loser.
-In the latter he defeated compatriot fellow qualifier Yuta Shimizu for his first ATP 500 and Tokyo Open win.
-As a result he moved 40 positions up the rankings into the top 250.
+In the latter he defeated compatriot fellow qualifier Yuta Shimizu for his first ATP 500 and Tokyo Open win and third ATP win overall.
+As a result, he moved 40 positions up the rankings into the top 250.